-Unfortunately, I see the negative effects of cheap estate planning when family members come to me during a time of grief with that fancy binder that sat on the shelf for years sending out signals of false security, full of out-of-date estate planning documents and find themselves stuck in Court or conflict, even though that is exactly what their loved ones thought they had paid someone to handle for them.
+Unfortunately, I see the negative effects of cheap estate planning when family members come to me during a time of grief with that fancy binder that sat on the shelf for years sending out signals of false security, full of out-of-date estate planning documents, and find themselves stuck in court or conflict, even though that is exactly what their loved ones thought they had paid someone to handle for them.

-This is not a documents-only — you pay for documents then go on your way — firm.
+This is not a documents-only firm.

 At our firm, you pay for expert guidance and support that will be around for you and your loved ones throughout all stages of life (even when you are no longer around) — the documents themselves are included with that service.

 Priced at the Intersection of Affordability and Effectiveness

 In the meantime, here’s what I can assure you:

 I've priced estate planning services for you and your family at the intersection of affordability and effectiveness.

 I start all plans with a Family Wealth Planning Session ($750 value), which is designed to get you more financially organized than you have ever been before, and ensure that no matter what happens, none of your hard-earned assets will be lost to Hawaii's Unclaimed Property Program, when something happens to you.

 I Will Educate You So You Can Shop Based on Desired Outcomes Instead of Price